pieforproviders/pieforproviders/CONTRIBUTING.md

   - if you can't find something in "To Do", check with the admins on Slack
 - [ ] Branch from `develop` and, if needed, rebase to the current `develop` branch before submitting your pull request
 - [ ] Add tests relevant to the fixed bug or new feature
-- [ ] There's a convenience rake task to run all linters, tests, and auto-documenting API routes: `bundle exec rails prep` - if you run this before making a pull request, you can be confident your PR will pass CI
+- [ ] There's a convenience rake task to run all linters and tests and regenerating the Entity-Relationship Diagram if anything has changed: `bundle exec rails prep` - if you run this before making a pull request, you can be confident your PR will pass CI and that your table documentation is up to date
 - [ ] when your code is ready, make a pull request to `develop` - we prefer direct PRs rather than from forks, if possible!
-- [ ] when you have one approval, the admins will merge, but do not close the ticket itself, we want that open until QA
+- [ ] when you have one approval, one of the admins will merge and the ticket will be moved to "In QA" automatically
-- [ ] move your ticket to "In QA" on the [project board](https://github.com/pieforproviders/pieforproviders/projects/3); one of our QAs will check it and close the ticket, OR move the ticket back to in progress if there are issues during QA
+- [ ] one of our QAs will check it and move the ticket to "Approved", OR move the ticket back to "in progress" and comment/tag you if there are issues during QA

 ## Translations